terwoord/overdrive/Readme.md

 Currently the library works, although the performance is less than ideal.
 The DeduplicatingBlockStore presents with a way to easily perform duplication of blocks.
 No caching is currently being done.

-# What will be committed soon?

-The following things will get published coming weeks and months:
-* ODBFS: the Overdrive Filesystem.
-Allows splitting up one blockstore in multiple logical volumes.

 # Roadmap